Khesir/KeepTrack/lib/core/migrations/README.md

 }
 ```

-**Step 4: Run the SQL**

-Before running the app:
-1. Go to Supabase SQL Editor
-2. Run the ALTER TABLE command
-3. Now run your app - migration will be recorded

-**Step 5: Run your app**
+**Step 4: Run your app**

-The migration will be detected and recorded automatically!
+The migration will be **automatically executed and recorded**!

+No manual SQL needed - the app will:
+1. Detect the new migration
+2. Execute it via the `exec_sql` RPC function
+3. Record it in the `schema_migrations` table

 ## Migration Naming Convention